UCL-CCS/TIES_MD/TIES_MD/doc/source/tutorial.rst

     A comma separated list of integers which tells TIES OpenMM which GPUs to run on.
 If multiple GPUs are specified then TIES OpenMM will parallelize requested replicas over the available GPUs.

-    [--node_id=_alpha]
+    [--node_id=0]
-    A string which will be used to generate the names of output files.
+    An int which will be used to generate the names of output files.
 Should be used if many independent replicas of the same simulation are run on different nodes to ensure output is writen to unique location.

     [--windows_mask=None]